jnoh/jnoh.net/index.md

 # jnoh.net

-my space to think out loud
+a place to put my thoughts

 ---